New Democratic Party candidates in the 2011 Canadian federal election

-This is a list of nominated candidates for the New Democratic Party in the 2011 federal election.
+This is a list of New Democratic Party in the 2011 Canadian federal election.
+The NDP nominated candidates in all of Canada's 308 ridings; 103 of whom were elected.
+Following the election, the NDP was the second largest party in the House of Commons, and formed the Official Opposition.

 The party's list of candidates in 2011 included the largest number of women ever nominated by a major party in an election campaign, with 123 female candidates comprising 39.9 per cent of the party's total slate.